• Skip to main content

 No. Overall, the Portuguese property market is not considered an investment bubble.

-What is the Portugal Golden Visa 2022 official website?
+What is the official website of Portugal Golden Visa 2023?

 https://www.sef.pt/en/pages/conteudo-detalhe.aspx?nID=21